cmoesgaard/moesgaard.dev/content/posts/2023-01-16-self-hosting.md

 Traefik helps tie the whole thing together, and makes everything reachable from the outside.
 Traefik is an edge router - essentially a reverse proxy - responsible for routing traffic from the outside to the various services running on your server.

 It also automatically takes care of issuing TLS certificates via LetsEncrypt.

+Traefik again runs as its own container, which is the only container with port-bindings to the host machine.

 Traefik supports dynamic [configuration discovery](https://doc.traefik.io/traefik/providers/docker/), which in our case allows us to specify the relevant configuration as labels on the individual Docker containers: